jorgemachado89/GoWebApplication/README.md

 * When dealing with template curly braces adding a minus "-" sign:
     * right after the opening braces will trim all aforegoing white spaces
     * doing it before the closing braces will trim all preceding ones
+* Templates will consider any of the following an empty value as part of logical tests:
+    * false
+    * zero
+    * nil
+    * empty collection
+* When dealing with Logical tests all commands are evaluated even if the one of the parts is false.